FlowFuse/website/src/handbook/development/frontend/testing.md

 *When running e2e tests locally, the NPM scripts are in the `flowforge` package.*
 *Be sure to `cd` to `flowforge` before attempting to run them*

+### Dependencies
+Before running the e2e test suites locally you should make sure you have Docker installed and running locally.

 ### Running Locally

 To run the E2E tests yourself, we need to first run our own local web server that the tests will run on.